-The Best Shepherd’s Pie Recipe!
-Tender ground lamb (or beef) and chopped vegetables cooked in a rich gravy, topped with a creamy layer of delicious mashed potatoes and baked.
-Learn How to make Shepherd’s Pie and enjoy this easy and comforting recipe year-round.
+This Shepherd’s Pie Recipe is made with tender ground lamb (or beef) and chopped vegetables cooked in a rich gravy, then topped with a layer of creamy delicious mashed potatoes, and baked until golden and bubbly.
+Simple and easy to make, learn how to make this classic Shepherd’s pie and enjoy it over and over again.

 This is my absolute favorite shepherd’s pie recipe.
 It’s hearty, comforting, and loved by my child who, it seems, eats nothing that I make.
 Ok, that’s not true.
-He does love my chicken noodle soup, steak bites, overnight oats, and smoothies (particularly this pumpkin smoothie).
+He does love my chicken noodle soup, steak bites, overnight oats, and smoothie recipes (particularly this pumpkin smoothie).

-Filled with tender chunks of ground lamb, oodles of vegetables, and topped with a thick layer of rich and creamy mashed potatoes, this easy shepherd’s pie recipe is fantastic for feeding a very hungry family.
+Filled with tender chunks of ground lamb, vegetables, and topped with a thick layer of rich and creamy mashed potatoes, this easy shepherd’s pie recipe is also fantastic at feeding a very hungry family.

 Shepherd’s pie is a type of meat pie made with lamb and a crust or topping made from mashed potatoes.
 Original versions were a way of using leftover roasted meat.
 The pie dish would have been lined on the bottom and sides with mashed potatoes as well as topped with mashed potatoes before being baked.